danieltocado/FightingGame/README.md

 - Seems like player 2 cant ever win :(

-- If player 1 heals himself first, both potions will dissapear.
+- If player 1 heals himself first, both potions will disappear.
 Not happening if player 2 heals first.

+- When picking the team2 fighters, they won't disappear from the panel.

 # SCREENSHOTS